 If you make a change to the introduction language in hopes to boost interest, you'll likely have to wait another 24 hours to see how that night's calls compared to prior night's calls.
 It's not sensible to make a change, get the outcome you wanted after 1 call, and say that optimization worked.
 It takes time to collect enough cases for testing.

 With online surveys, many software platforms allow for A/B testing.
 If they do not, it's fairly simple to create your own through 2 separate collectors.
 Maybe test A offers a chance to win 5 Amazon gift cards for $50 and test B offers 2 Amazon gift cards for $125.
-After an initial test drive soft-launch you can have these open rates, completion rates, etc. within an hour or 2.
-Then you can pick the campaign which offered better return and you are off and running with a full scale launch.
+After an initial test drive soft-launch, you can have these open rates, completion rates, etc. within an hour or 2.
+Then you can pick the campaign which offered a better return and you are off and running with a full-scale launch.

-You can test subject lines, text in the email message, and timing of messages.
+You can test subject lines, text in the email message, and the timing of messages.